Gum disease is one of the most common dental problems for adults.

 You may not notice gum disease forming in your mouth at first, as it can develop slowly and often without pain.
 You may not even notice any symptoms until it is serious and you are at risk of losing teeth.

-This article is written to help you understand the causes of gum disease, how to identify the signs, common treatment plans, and how to prevent diseases of the gums in the first place.
+This article by our dentists at Country Dental is written to help you understand the causes of gum disease, how to identify the signs, common treatment plans, and how to prevent diseases of the gums in the first place.

 Remember, this type of disease can almost always be prevented, treated, and even reversed in its early stages.

 It usually occurs just below the edge of the gum where the gum attaches to the tooth.

 At first, the disease starts with a clear and sticky paste called plaque that builds up on your teeth each day.

 If you do not brush and floss your teeth regularly and properly (see our post on Brushing Dos & Don’ts), plaque can harden into tartar (also referred to as calculus), which cannot be removed by brushing or flossing alone.